Contact Us Today (424) 372-3112

 Posted by Sam Israels | Dec 18, 2019

-The primary function of a preliminary hearing is for the court to decide if enough evidence exist to justify holding you to answer for the alleged crime.
+The primary function of a preliminary hearing is for the court to decide if enough evidence exists to justify holding you to answer for the alleged crime.
 It's commonly referred to as a “probable cause hearing.”

-During the preliminary hearing, the prosecutor has the burden to show that based on the preponderance of the evidence, you did in fact commit the alleged offense.
+During the preliminary hearing, the prosecutor has the burden to show that, based on the preponderance of the evidence, you did, in fact, commit the alleged offense.

-It's designed to show a judge that the prosecutor didn't file frivolously charges, and they must show there is some type of reasonable evidence supporting guilt.
+It's designed to show a judge that the prosecutor didn't file frivolous charges, and they must show there is some type of reasonable evidence supporting guilt.
 It's crucial to note there is a very low evidentiary standard.

 If you were indicted before a grand jury, then no preliminary hearing will be held.